hmrc/file-upload/README.md

 These endpoints are not available in production and are used for testing purposes. <i>**PLEASE DO NOT USE THESE WITHOUT PERMISSION**</i>.

 #### CLEAR COLLECTIONS (DO NOT USE)
-Removes everything in all collections in both quarantine and transient.
+Removes everything in all collections of Transient mongo storage.
+Note Collections and indexes are not removed.

 ```
 POST    /file-upload/test-only/clear-collections